 So even if the dietary assessment strategy were sound, even if the population of the study did represent the average person, and even if the difference in risk of death between meat eaters and not-so-much meat eaters was very large, it would only signal the need to do a more rigorous study to get to the bottom of the association, and to find out whether it’s likely that eating more red meat makes you die faster.
 Nothing more.

-This study didn’t prove that red meat was bad, because it didn’t prove anything at all — except that predominantly white health professionals die less often than the average person, and that while the nutrition department at the Harvard School of Public Health can easily drum up media attention, they are not easily embarrassed.
+This study didn’t prove that red meat was bad, because it didn’t prove anything at all — except that predominantly white health professionals die less often than the average person.

 The foundation of nutrition as we know it remains variety.
 And variety, as we know it, can still include red meat if you like it and are inclined to eat it.
-I personally wouldn’t suggest eating it every single day for 24 years, but even if you wanted to, this study wouldn’t give you a single good reason to worry.
+I personally wouldn’t suggest eating it every single day for 24 years, but even if you did, this particular study wouldn’t give you a good reason to worry.

 ETA: Some commenters have pointed to some other critiques of this study, which you may want to take into consideration: